patrickcping/pingone-go/management/docs/UsersEnableUsersApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvironmentIDUsersUserIDEnabledGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadUserEnabledRequest struct via the builder pattern

 Name | Type | Description  | Notes